Home | By Price | Bestsellers | Deals | Forum | What's NEW

 Professional soundcards, also known as Audio interfaces, on the other hand has a box that sits outside the PC and a cable that is connected to the PC, either to the PCI card

 slot depending on the type of the interface.

 The breakout box contains slots for all the input and output audio/midi connections.

-If you are just getting started with music recording on your computer and are comfortable opening up your pc, then you may go a basic PCI audio interface.
-But if you want the connection to be simple, then go in for a basic USB audio interface.
+If you are just getting started with music recording on your computer and are comfortable opening up your pc, then you may go a basic PCI audio interface

 Components that Affect Performance